Tomographer/tomographer/README.md

 In both cases a recent C++ compiler is required as some C++11 features and elements of its standard library are used.

+Tested on Linux/Ubuntu, Mac OS X and Windows (MinGW32).

 NOTE: OpenMP is now no longer needed if your compiler supports C++ threads (std::thread).
 This is the case for many compilers, including Apple's `clang`.

-Apple Mac OS X with [homebrew](https://brew.sh): the following commands will get you started with all the prerequisites and with homebrew's python3.
+Tip: On Apple Mac OS X with [homebrew](https://brew.sh), the following commands will get you started with all the prerequisites and with homebrew's python3.

     > brew tap homebrew/science
     > brew install eigen python3 libmatio boost

-Tested on Linux/Ubuntu, Mac OS X and Windows (MinGW32).

 Installing and Running `tomorun`